-MRCP PACES - What if I can't secure an exam place?
+MRCP (UK) PACES - What if I can't secure an exam place?

 Exam places for MRCP PACES have been hard to secure in some countries.
 This increase in demand has continued through to 2021, so what can you do to maximise your chances of securing an examination place?

 We have discussed this with Royal College of Physicians, who advised that they are working to grow capacity internationally.
 However, this will not have an immediate impact on the number of spots available across the world.

 With so many overseas doctors missing out on a spot, we have put together some of the main discussion points to help you to broaden your chances of sitting the exam as soon as possible.